akretion/shopinvader-documentation/frontend/components/cart.rst

 .. _cart_lines:

 ==========
-Cart item
+Cart lines
 ==========

 Attributes
 ===========

-An order_line represents a single line in the shopping cart.
+A line represents a single line in the shopping cart.
-This object can be accessed in all Liquid templates via ``store.cart.order_line``.
+This object can be accessed in all Liquid templates via ``store.cart.lines.items``.
-There is one cart line for each product variant in the shopping cart.
+There is one cart line for each product variant added to the shopping cart.

 Cart and cart lines are stored directly in odoo.